verrazzano/docs/content/en/docs/applications/_index.md

 The OAM specification supports extensibility.
 The behavior of the platform can be extended by adding OAM compliant definitions and controllers.
-Specifically new workload, trait and scope definitions can be added.
+Specifically, new workload, trait, and scope definitions can be added.
 These definitions can be referenced by components and application configurations and are processed by custom controllers.

 ![](oam-arch.svg)